rust-lang/unsafe-code-guidelines/reference/src/layout/arrays-and-slices.md

 # Layout of Rust array types and slices

+## Editor's Note

+Issue #176 clarified that as of this writing, Rust does not distinguish between size and stride, ie they are always equal.

 ## Layout of Rust array types

 Array types, `[T; N]`, store `N` values of type `T` with a constant _stride_.